Solving particle-antiparticle and cosmological constant problems: Symmetry at quantum level

 \section{Symmetry at quantum level}

 In the literature, symmetry in QFT is usually explained as follows.
 Since Poincare group is the group of motions of Minkowski space, the system under consideration should be described by unitary representations of this group.
+This implies that the representation generators commute according to the commutation relations of the Poincare group Lie algebra:

+where $\mu,\nu=0,1,2,3$, $\eta^{\mu\nu}=0$ if $\mu\neq \nu$, $\eta^{00}=-\eta^{11}= -\eta^{22}=-\eta^{33}=1$, $P^{\mu}$ are the operators of the four-momentum and $M^{\mu\nu}$ are the operators of Lorentz angular momenta.
 This approach is in the spirit of the Erlangen Program proposed by Felix Klein in 1872 when quantum theory did not yet exist.
+However, although the Poincare group is the group of motions of Minkowski space, the description (\ref{PCR}) does not involve this group and this space.

-However, as noted in Sec. \ref{DirEq}, background space is only a mathematical concept: in quantum theory, each physical quantity should be described by an operator but there are no operators for the coordinates of background space.
-There is no law that every physical theory must contain a background space.
-For example, it is not used in nonrelativistic quantum mechanics and in irreducible representations (IRs) describing elementary particles.
+As noted in Sec. \ref{DirEq}, background space is only a mathematical concept: in quantum theory, each physical quantity should be described by an operator but there are no operators for the coordinates of background space. {\it There is no law that every physical theory must contain a background space.} For example, it is not used in nonrelativistic quantum mechanics and in IRs describing elementary particles.
 In particle theory, transformations from the Poincare group are not used because, according to the Heisenberg $S$-matrix program, it is possible to describe only transitions of states from the infinite past when $t\to -\infty$ to the distant future when $t\to +\infty$.
 In this theory, systems are described by observable physical quantities --- momenta and angular momenta.
-So, symmetry at the quantum level is defined not by a background space and its group of motions but by a representation of a Lie algebra $A$ by self-adjoint operators (see \cite{book, DS} for more details).
+So, {\it symmetry at the quantum level is defined not by a background space and its group of motions but by the condition ${\cal S}$)} (see \cite{book, DS} for more details).
+In particular, Eq. (\ref{PCR}) can be treated {\it as the definition of relativistic invariance at the quantum level.}